Browse by Medical Category

-We are working to reduce maternal and child mortality by training frontline health workers on care for pregnant women, newborns, and young children across Southern Sudan.
+We are working to reduce maternal and child mortality by training frontline health workers on care for pregnant women, newborns and young children across South Sudan.

 South Sudan is plagued by some of the world’s worst maternal, newborn, and child health indices.
 Estimates made by the World Health Organization and United Nations Population Fund set the infant mortality rate in South Sudan as 102 deaths per 1,000 live births, the under-five mortality rate as 135 per 1,000 live births, and the maternal mortality ratio as 2,054 per 100,000 live births.

 One of the greatest obstacle to quality maternal, newborn, and child health (MNCH) care in South Sudan is the lack of skilled MNCH care providers.
 According to the South Sudan Medical Journal, South Sudan has only10 obstetrician/gynecologists,4 pediatricians, and 10 certified midwives.
 Decades of conflict have disrupted and prevented the development of educational programs that would help keep these crucial professionals in current in their fields.